fbpx

 They Save Space on Small Screens

 The main benefit of hamburger menus is that they conserve space.
 On smaller smartphone screens and responsive sites, the menu toggles into view only when needed.
-This reduces clutter and allows more space for other content.
+This reduces clutter and allows more space for other .

 They Allow Room for More Navigation Options